 As we move into the fall, you’ll want to dig into performance about your specific iOS 10 update.
-This feedback will alert you to potential issues and it will also help you track down potential benefits of the iOS 10.0.2 update.
+This feedback will alert you to potential issues and it will also help you track down potential benefits of the operating system.
 Some iPhone 5 and iPhone 5s owners have seen a performance boost after installing the software.

 Updated my iPhone6 to iOS 10 and now the wireless communication is borked up.
 Wifi and cellular speeds are extremely slow.
 Wtf @AppleSupport

 — Scary Name Muyskens (@muyskerm) September 14, 2016